yylde/dannous-backend/MODEL_COMPATIBILITY.md

 # Model Compatibility Guide

-This system is designed to work with **ANY Ollama model** - whether it's a thinking model (like DeepSeek-R1) or a standard model (like Llama, Mistral, Gemma).
+This system is **100% model-agnostic** and works with **ANY Ollama model** - whether it's a thinking model (like DeepSeek-R1) or a standard model (like Llama, Mistral, Gemma).

+**All Ollama API calls** throughout the entire codebase use intelligent retry strategies and automatic thinking-tag removal.

 ## Supported Model Types